a20351766/udo.1.4.0/docs/source/msp.rst

 identities are governed (identity validation) and authenticated (signature generation and verification).

-A Hyperledger Fabric blockchain network can be governed by one or more MSPs.
+A Hyperledger UDO blockchain network can be governed by one or more MSPs.
 This provides modularity of membership operations, and interoperability across different membership standards and architectures.

-In the rest of this document we elaborate on the setup of the MSP implementation supported by Hyperledger Fabric, and discuss best practices concerning its use.
+In the rest of this document we elaborate on the setup of the MSP implementation supported by Hyperledger UDO, and discuss best practices concerning its use.

 MSP Configuration